Lyrics/lyrics-api/README.md

 It's not stable yet, but the intention is to get a stable database schema, as well as a stable and specified schema of documents served by the web API.

+## Setup

+You will need to install a few perl packages to get the scripts running.

+For Arch Linux you will need the following packages: `perl-dbd-sqlite` (which also pulls the needed `perl-dbi`), `perl-cgi`, `perl-xml-libxml` and `perl-xml-libxslt`.

+You need to clone the lyrics repo into the folder above lyrics-api.

+Then you can run `perl lyrics-to-sqlite.pl` to generate the database.